jv1063/terravest/README.md

 # 🗺️ Terravest Property Map

-Interactive property map displaying real estate data with automated updates.
+Interactive property map displaying real estate data with live external GeoJSON loading.

 ## 🚀 Live Website

-Your property map is automatically deployed to GitHub Pages and updates whenever you modify the `data/properties.geojson` file.
+Your property map loads data directly from `data/properties.geojson` and updates automatically when you modify the file.

 ## 📝 How to Update Properties